pantor/ruckig/README.md

 }
 ```

 During your update step, you'll need to copy the new dynamic state into the current state.
 If the current state is not the expected, pre-calculated trajectory, ruckig will calculate a new trajectory with the new input.
-The output state at a given time using the last calculated trajectory is returned by the `ruckig.at_time(t)` function.
+When the trajectory has finished, the `update` function will return `Result::Finished`.

 ### Input Parameter

-The *InputParameter* type has following members:
+To go into more detail, the *InputParameter* type has following members:

 ```c++
 std::array<double, DOFs> current_position;